Ceelog/phpdoc-en/src/book/filepro.md

 Installation
 ------------

+This extension has been moved to the
+<a href="https://pecl.php.net/" class="link external">» PECL</a>
+repository and is no longer bundled with PHP as of PHP 5.2.0

 Information for installing this PECL extension may be found in the manual chapter titled
 <a href="/install/pecl.html" class="link">Installation of PECL extensions</a>.